DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDropDownMenu/1 Configuration/items.md

 ---
 ---
 ##### shortDescription
-An array of items displayed by the widget.
+An array of items displayed by the UI component.

 ---
 <!-- Description goes here -->